hughlang/tweek/README.md

 ## Basic Usage

-* To start, make sure you are using the nightly Rust build for now.
+* To start, make sure you are using the latest stable Rust version.
+Currently 1.34.0

 This is a sample of a simple animation that increases the size of rectangle graphic over time with a SineOut easing speed.
 It also repeats and has a yoyo effect.

 ```rust
     let rect = Rect::new(xpos, ypos, 0.0, 20.0);